Bsingstad/GMC2025/README.md

 ## 🧠 Overview

-Chagas disease (American trypanosomiasis) is a parasitic infection caused by *Trypanosoma cruzi*, often leading to **chronic Chagas cardiomyopathy (CCC)**.
+Chagas disease (American trypanosomiasis) is a parasitic infection caused by *Trypanosoma cruzi*, soemtimes leading to **chronic Chagas cardiomyopathy (CCC)**.
 Detection from ECG signals remains challenging due to the scarcity of high-quality labeled data.

 Our approach investigates whether **auxiliary pretraining on weakly labeled ECG data** (from the large CODE-15% dataset) can improve downstream Chagas detection when **fine-tuned on datasets with stronger labels** such as SaMi-Trop (serologically confirmed positives) and PTB-XL (assumed negatives).